 About The Program

 Athletic training majors prepare to enter a profession with an anticipated 19% increase in employment.
 Our program is unique because students complete a bachelor’s degree in exercise science and a master’s degree in athletic training in just five years.
 Students gain a thorough knowledge of the prevention, evaluation, management, and rehabilitation of injuries.
-They also get direct access to LVC’s renowned Physical Therapy Department and excellent facilities, including the new $20 million Jeanne and Edward H. Arnold Health Professions Pavilion, expected to open in 2018.
+They also get direct access to excellent facilities, including the new $20 million Jeanne and Edward H. Arnold Health Professions Pavilion, opening in 2018.

 A strong and active alumni network ensures that graduates have extensive support during and after program completion.
 Our growing program has attracted interest from professional athletes from the NFL and PGA.